theQRL/hyperion/docs/assembly.rst

 Access to External Variables, Functions and Libraries
 -----------------------------------------------------

-You can access Solidity variables and other identifiers by using their name.
+You can access Hyperion variables and other identifiers by using their name.

 Local variables of value type are directly usable in inline assembly.
 They can both be read and assigned to.

 Local variables that refer to memory evaluate to the address of the variable in memory, not the value itself.
-Such variables can also be assigned to, but note that an assignment will only change the pointer and not the data and that it is your responsibility to respect Solidity's memory management.
+Such variables can also be assigned to, but note that an assignment will only change the pointer and not the data and that it is your responsibility to respect Hyperion's memory management.
-See :ref:`Conventions in Solidity <conventions-in-solidity>`.
+See :ref:`Conventions in Hyperion <conventions-in-hyperion>`.

 Similarly, local variables that refer to statically-sized calldata arrays or calldata structs evaluate to the address of the variable in calldata, not the value itself.